parisproffitt/TradingAdvisorChatbot/README.md

    ![Decision Example](CB5.png)

 5. **Summarizes Information**
-   The chatbot ends the program with key takeaways and the money gained/lost by the user.
+   The chatbot ends the program with the user's stock portfolio and the money they gained/lost.

    ![Expansion Example](CB6.png)